synw/dataswim/README.md

 ## Supported databases

+- Postgresql
+- Sqlite
-- Postgresql, Sqlite and all those that Sql Alchemy supports
+- All those that Sql Alchemy supports
-- Influxdb

 ## Reporting

 To generate static html reports use [dsreports](https://github.com/synw/dsreports)

 To distribute reports with a http server use [django-chartflo](https://github.com/synw/django-chartflo)